MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ai-preview-getstarted.md

 ms.custom: bap-template
 ---

-# <a name="get-started-with-a-business-central-preview-version-for-copilot"></a>Get started with a Business Central preview version for Copilot
+# Get started with a Business Central preview version for Copilot

 [!INCLUDE[ai-preview](includes/ai-preview.md)]

 You can try AI-powered item marketing text with Copilot whether you're an existing Business Central customer or a potential customer, that is, someone who's just interested in exploring Business Central and trying out the new capability.
 To get started, you'll need access to a Business Central online version that supports the new capability.
 Complete the section below that applies to you.

-## <a name="your-organization-already-uses-business-central"></a>Your organisation already uses Business Central
+## Your organisation already uses Business Central

 As an existing customer or partner, you'll need an admin with access to the Business Central admin centre to set up an environment that runs the preview version that includes Copilot.
 Once the environment is up and running, users can try out the new feature.